rwieruch/blog_robinwieruch_content/blog/javascript-monorepos/index.md

 If both packages would be available via the npm registry, the *docs* application could install it from there.
 However, as mentioned earlier, since we are working in a monorepo setup with workspaces (see **Workspaces in Monorepos**), the *package.json* file of the *docs* application checks first if these packages exist in the monorepo before using the npm registry as fallback.

 Last, check the implementation details of the *docs* application.
-There you will see that it imports the packages like third-party libraries even though they are packages in the monorepo:
+There you will see that it imports the packages like third-party dependencies even though they are packages in the monorepo:

 ```javascript
 import { Button } from '@bigstair/core';